About our Team

 About our Response Team

 There are a number of qualified individuals who work at the university in response to incidents of sexual harassment (in all its forms).
 You may work with one or more of the individuals listed below should you choose to use the services on campus.
 If we can support you in any way, please don't hesitate to reach out to a member of our team.
-For clarity we have indicated confidential or required reporter for each person.
+For clarity we have indicated confidential or designated reporter for each person.

-Sheryl Eyster, Confidential Employee
+Jessica Haymaker-Parsons, Confidential Employee

 Lori Dunnihoo, Confidential Employee

 Assistant Director, Care and Advocacy Program

 Lori Dunnihoo, Assistant Director of the Care and Advocacy Program, has a master's degree in social work from Portland State University and a bachelor's degree in family and human services from the University of Oregon.
 Lori has fifteen years of experience working and living in the Eugene–Springfield community.
 She is passionate about supporting students during difficult situations and providing a place where people feel safe and can learn about their options.